kusimo/tuneful/README.md

 # TuneFul

 This is a JavaScript project developed with ReactJs.
-Clone version of [Tunein VueJs](https://github.com/Datlyfe/tuneIn) by [Datlyfe](https://github.com/Datlyfe/tuneIn/commits?author=Datlyfe).
+The React version of [Tunein VueJs] by [Datlyfe](https://github.com/Datlyfe/tuneIn/commits?author=Datlyfe).

+I challenged myself to turn the app into a React app from Vue framework.

-Simple and elegant music discovery app
+Tuneful is a simple and elegant music discovery app

 ⭐ the repo if you like it.